Jerry2001Qu/privacy-policy/terms-of-use.md

 1. AGREEMENT TO TERMS

-These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and __________ ("Company", “we”, “us”, or “our”), concerning your access to and use of the __________ website as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the “Site”).
-The Site provides an online marketplace for the following goods, products, and/or services: __________ (the “Marketplace Offerings”).
+These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity (“you”) and Goose ("Company", “we”, “us”, or “our”), concerning your access to and use of the Goose website as well as any other media form, media channel, mobile website or mobile application related, linked, or otherwise connected thereto (collectively, the “Site”).
 In order to help make the Site a secure environment for the purchase and sale of Marketplace Offerings, all users are required to accept and comply with these Terms of Use.
 You agree that by accessing the Site and/or the Marketplace Offerings, you have read, understood, and agree to be bound by all of these Terms of Use.
 IF YOU DO NOT AGREE WITH ALL OF THESE TERMS OF USE, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SITE AND/OR THE MARKETPLACE OFFERINGS AND YOU MUST DISCONTINUE USE IMMEDIATELY.

 Supplemental terms and conditions or documents that may be posted on the Site from time to time are hereby expressly incorporated herein by reference.
 We reserve the right, in our sole discretion, to make changes or modifications to these Terms of Use at any time and for any reason.
 We will alert you about any changes by updating the “Last updated” date of these Terms of Use, and you waive any right to receive specific notice of each such change.
 Please ensure that you check the applicable Terms every time you use our Site so that you understand which Terms apply.
 You will be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised Terms of Use by your continued use of the Site after the date such revised Terms of Use are posted.